 We were feeding our Boxer Ol' Roy dog food and it was awful.
 After we changed to Purina Lamb and Rice, we stopped having this problem.
 Also, when we have fed her canned cheap dog food she had gas.
 We also never feed her raw hides.
 It bothers her stomach and I read it isn't good for dogs.
 J. B.

 While a trip to the vet might be in order, until you can get him/her into see the vet.
 You can give them a tablespoon of fenugreek seeds (I brown mine in a bit of olive oil or real butter) and mix it into their food, and while it doesn't stop the gas.
-It changes the odor and makes it more tolerable.

 I have also give my dogs a tablespoon of canned pumpkin and that seems to help also.
 Most dogs are like people; when they have to go they get gassy, so a long walk might be in order also, but the fenugreek really works.